-The Data Seal of Approval board hereby confirms that the Trusted Digital repository Platform for Archiving CINES (PAC) complies with the guidelines version 1 of 2010 set by the Data Seal of Approval Board.
+The Data Seal of Approval board hereby confirms that the Trusted Digital repository CINES : Long-term Preservation Platform (PAC) complies with the guidelines version 2010 set by the Data Seal of Approval Board.

 The afore-mentioned repository has therefore acquired the Data Seal of Approval of 2010 on March 15, 2011.